Movie Crazy

 Movie Crazy is a 1932 American Pre-Code comedy film starring Harold Lloyd in his third sound feature.

 The film's copyright was renewed in 1959.

 Plot

 Harold Hall, a young man with little or no acting ability, desperately wants to be in the movies.

 After a mix-up with his application photograph, he gets an offer to have a screen-test, and goes off to Hollywood.
 At the studio, he does everything wrong and causes all sorts of trouble.
-But he catches the fancy of a beautiful actress, and eventually the studio owner recognizes him as a comic genius.
+But he catches the fancy of a beautiful actress.
+He meets the actress, Mary Sears, at her home, but does not realize she is the same woman he saw at the studio.
+She puts Harold through various romance-loyalty tests that he fails, infatuated with the actress persona.

+He accidentally wears a magician's suit at a fancy party and inadvertently causes havoc through the magician's tricks going off.
+Later, he is knocked out and ends up inside a trunk on the set of a film where Mary and her abusive would-be boyfriend are performing a scene.
+The scene involves multiple rooms and complicated effects, and the director strictly orders the scene to continue filming until he yells "cut."
+The director loses consciousness, and an unscripted real-world fight takes place between Harold and the boyfriend, activating the effects that were planned for the film.
+Harold wins the fight and the director finally ends the scene.

+The studio owner sees footage of the fight.
+He recognizes Harold as a comic genius and offers him a contract, even knowing that the fight was not acting.